pardeike/Zombieland/README.md

 **Multiplayer**

 Zombieland is currently not compatible with multiplayer.
-It is not very likely that it will be made compatible because of the huge amount of time that would require.
+It is not very likely that it will be made compatible because of the randomness and optimizations that would prevent running predicably on different computers.

 **Combat Extended**